mozilla/webxr-api/WebXR API.md

 A script can request an empty Reality from the session in order to create a fully virtual environment by requesting and then rendering into the Reality's XRLayer.

 ### Todo
-- Need to expose the stage origin and bounds
 - configuration (e.g. change white balance on camera input, change options on map view)

 ## XRPointCloud